-On the same day, Captain Brandon wrote to the

-swindler thanking him for the offer of his services, should the Queen of Oude travel so far as Birmingham.
-Then follows another letter from Wyndham, who writes upon the assumption that the ex-queen is really about to visit the town, and who asks to be favoured with "her Majesty's monogram or crest as early as possible," as he wishes "to get a medal struck to commemorate the visit."
-But his race was nearly at an end.
-"That dread want," says the Birmingham Journal, " which has proved fatal to so many-the want of money-finished the career of Mr. Wyndham.
-From the introductions he had so adroitly obtained, he might have had orders readily executed for inconceivable amounts, if he could only have played out the game a little longer.
-But the inexorable Mr. Harrison (the keeper of the hotel where the swindler was staying), and his demand for the 151. for dinners and wines, of which Mr. Wyndham spoke so feelingly in a former letter, together with the limited supply of linen-two shirts and a 'dickey'-which was scarcely worthy of a royal representative, and which became painfully apparent,-these things interposed and ruthlessly toppled over the whole ingeniously constructed attempt at imposition.
-Mr. Harrison demanded the amount of his bill, and a Mr. Collis was applied to for evening of Tuesday, the 9th inst., three days after the last letter was written, Mr. Collis, who had invited Mr. Wyndham to dinner, discovered while out that the whole affair was a swindle.
+On the same day, Captain Brandon wrote to the follows another letter from Wyndham, who writes upon jesty's monogram or crest as early as possible," as he wishes "to get a medal struck to commemorate the dread want," says the Birmingham Journal, "which has the swindler was staying), and his demand for the 15%. for dinners and wines, of which Mr. Wyndham spoke so feelingly in a former letter, together with the limited supply of linen-two shirts and a 'dickey'-which was for the purchase of weapons for those provinces which scarcely worthy of a royal representative, and which be- shall first rise to drive out the Austrians from Italy. came painfully apparent,-these things interposed and The members of the committee chosen to receive these ruthlessly toppled over the whole ingeniously constructed attement at imposition.
+Mr. Harrison demanded the Mosto, merchant; Agostino Gnecco, gentleman; Anamount of his bill, and a Mr. Collis was applied to for the loan of 51., which Wyndham obtained, and for which inscribed on the list up to the 12th inst., appear those of he gave his I O U. That 51, was his ruin.
+Suspicion flashed across the mind of Mr. Collis, and inquiry in this effort at least the people and their leaders are through his London establishment confirmed it.
+On the unanimous. evening of Tuesday, the 9th inst., three days after the last letter was written, Mr. Collis, who had invited Mr. Wyndham to dinner, discovered while out that the whole affair was a swindle.
 He got hold of a policeman and rushed to his house; but Mr. Wyndham, probably suspecting something, had gone off.
 They pursued him to the Clarendon, but the demands of Mr. Harrison had been of such a pressing nature that he had left there too, and disappeared."

-After this, Wyndham absolutely had the audacity to write to Captain Brandon, to "put him on his guard against a Mr. Collis!"
-In his last letter to the Captain, dated September 14, Wyndham complains that "the Times has utterly crushed him in 'mind, body, and estate," and that the Times article is "frightfully malignant," and "contains no less than nineteen false-hoods."
-He concludes:-" Pray let me hear from you without delay.
+After this, Wyndham absolutely had the audacity to write to Captain Brandon, to "put him on his guard of high treason, punishable by imprisonment for fourteen against a Mr. Collis!"
+In his last letter to the Cap- years -perhaps for life.
+Rend Felice Orsini's account of tain, dated September 14, Wyndham complains that the "Austrian Dungeons in Italy" (price One Shilling). "the Times has utterly crushed him in 'mind, body, Read Mr. Gladstone's Letters on the "State Prosecutions and estate," and that the Times article is "frightfully of the Neapolitan Government" (published by Murray at malignant," and "contains no less than nineteen false- Sixpence).
+Read the Tracts and Records published by hoods."
+He concludes:-" Pray let me hear from you the Society of the Friends of Italy (to be had of Holywithout delay.
 Suspense is torture.-P.S.
-A letter will find me at 3, Monument-yard, City; but I give you this address en considence."
+A letter will oake and Co., 147, Floot-street), and judge for your-find me at 3, Monument-yard, City; but I give you selves whether it it is possible that these people can disthis address en confidence."

-Wyndham, it seems, is known in London as a swindler, and he appears now to be thoroughly unmasked.
+Wyndham, it seems, is known in London as a swindler,